solarwinds/appoptics-apm-node/CONTRIBUTING.md

 If you don't specify the `-p package-name` option, all supported versions of all packages will be tested.
 That takes a while. `testeachversion` writes two files, a details file and a summary file.
 More information and options is available via `testeachversion -h`.
+Another file packaged with `testeachversion` is `humanize-logs` (`humanize` in the `.bin` directory).
+It reads the summary file and outputs a more readable format.

 ## Docs